Trump’s 11th-hour assault on the civil service by stripping job protections runs out of time

 A Biden transition official, speaking on the condition of anonymity because the person was not authorized to speak publicly, said in an email Monday that Biden “has enormous respect for the federal government’s career staff.”
 The new administration “will have more to say very soon on the federal workforce,” the official said, “with regard to their pay, benefits and bargaining rights.”

-Trump’s executive order came as the last push from a White House that moved to weaken employee unions and impose faster discipline for misconduct and weak performance, strategies that create a climate of anxiety in much of the government.
+Trump’s executive order came as the last push from a White House that moved to weaken employee unions and impose faster discipline for misconduct and weak performance, strategies that created a climate of anxiety in much of the government.

-When it was issued in October, Vought cited obstacles to firing poor performers and said career employees should be able to be removed, much as they can at private companies.
+When it was issued in October, Vought cited obstacles to firing poor performers and said career employees should be able to be removed, much as they can be at private companies.
 Critics saw an effort to punish workers who pushed back on illegal or improper policies.

-The Trump administration declined to say how many jobs would be swept into the new class of employees but experts and union leaders estimated from tens of thousands to hundreds of thousands in a workforce of 2.1 million.
+The Trump administration declined to say how many jobs would be swept into the new class of employees, but experts and union leaders estimated the number at between tens of thousands and hundreds of thousands in a workforce of 2.1 million.

-Critics feared that the outgoing administration would convert loyalists in politically appointed jobs to the new job grouping, giving them a chance at more permanent federal jobs, albeit one with few protections.
+Critics feared that the outgoing administration would convert loyalists in politically appointed jobs to the new job grouping, giving them a chance at more permanent federal jobs, albeit with few protections.
 But no such conversions were made.

 The order gave agencies until Tuesday to review potentially affected jobs.
-But as of Monday night, no other federal agencies had delivered a list of affected employees to White House officials for review, with the exception of the Office of Personnel Management, which also rushed to reshuffle many of its staff of roughly 3,500 people into the new category.
+But as of Monday night, no other federal agencies had delivered a list of affected employees to White House officials for review, with the exception of the Office of Personnel Management, which also rushed to reshuffle much of its staff of roughly 3,500 people into the new category.

 That list did not move forward, the senior administration official said.
-The administration concluded in recent weeks that federal employee unions would sue if any career staff was moved into the new personnel grouping.
+The administration concluded in recent weeks that federal employee unions would sue if any career staffers were moved into the new personnel grouping.
 Lawsuits would bring more unwelcome troubles at the end of the administration.

-The National Treasury Employees Union has sued in U.S. District Court for the District of Columbia after the executive order was issued, calling it an unlawful breach of the civil service statute.
+The National Treasury Employees Union sued in U.S. District Court for the District of Columbia after the executive order was issued, calling it an unlawful breach of the civil service statute.
 That suit is pending.

 While the budget office’s list comprised 88 percent of its workforce, the personnel agency rejected some of those positions as inappropriate.
 Among them were presidential management fellows, who are chosen for a prestigious post-college internship at agencies across the government.